-The awards honor one enlisted member from each Military service branch and one member from the reserve/national guard component.
-These individuals are recognized for their special achievements and contributions to the public good of the civilian and/or Military community.
-Each recipient receives a $2,500 cash honorarium.
-Read more about the outstanding Military Service Award Program winners.
+The awards honor one enlisted member from each of the five Armed Services, and one member from the National Guard or Reserve for their achievements and contributions for the good of the Civilian and/or Military community.
+The achievements or contributions may be made in the following areas:

 - Drug and alcohol abuse prevention

 The Six recipients are recognized at a special awards ceremony held in April each year in Washington, DC.
 Recipients receive a plaque to commemorate their accomplishments, as well as a cash honorarium of $2,500 from the GEICO Philanthropic Foundation.
 GEICO also provides round trip costs for transportation and lodging for each recipient and a guest.
 Read more about the outstanding Military Service Award Program Winners.